Cheptalel: Etymology

-Cheptalel is commonly seen to derive from the feminine prefix Chep (or fully Chepto meaning girl) and the word 'lel' meaning white.
+Cheptalel is commonly seen to derive from the feminine prefix Chep (or fully Chepto meaning girl) and the word 'lel' meaning pure.
 A similar naming convention is found in the name Koitalel, where koita means stone.
 However, when used to denote the supreme being the prefix does not denote a female supreme being.
 Rather it is associated with one aspect, that of creation and prosperity of life as opposed to the masculine which was associated with destruction.

 It has also been postulated that the name derives from a Sudanic name for the sun 'Tel', as of Chee-po-Tel or Tie-po-Tel, thus the girl of Tel i.e. She of the Sun.

 Life

 There is little in the legend about Cheptalel's background though certain aspects of her early life appear in all traditions.
 Notably, she is understood to have been a virgin and in some accounts the only child in her family.
 In all accounts she had a boyfriend who plays a significant role in saving her life.